 If you think the Pork in Lechon Paksiw is enough, then instead of having binagoongan, just have sautéed Shrimp paste with red chilies on the side as a dip.

 Crab and corn soup

-To make your life easier, buy a packed soup powder.
-Dissolve it in boiling water, then stir until you achieve the right consistency.
-Then, add and break one egg and stir gently with a fork, and that’s it.
-This is hot and savory enough that it goes well with your Lechon Paksiw flavors.
+To make your life easier, just buy a packed soup powder.
+Dissolve it in boiling water then stir until you achieve the right consistency.
+Then, add and break one egg and stir gently with fork, and that’s it.
+The soup is hot and savory enough that it goes well with your Lechon Paksiw flavors.

-having a decadent recipe or after being bloated, it’s always nice to sip a cup of hot tea.
+After having a heavy meal or after being bloated, it’s always nice to sip a cup of hot tea.

 Filipinos are known for their extreme cooking talent, which is one of the fruits of those kitchen magic.
 They are known to be flexible in the kitchen that they use anything available, still making the results out of this world.
 Recipes like this are one of the effects of how they value saving resources and creating something magical from scrap food.